RC Model Jet Engine Guide: How RC Turbines Work

 Pre-turbine Power Options

 Before model jet engines appeared on the scene, rc jets always lacked the authenticity of having a true gas turbine.
-Previously radio control jets had to be powered by either an engine with a propeller (thus spoiling the look of the aircraft) or ducted fan units.
+Previously, radio control aircraft types designed as jets had to be powered by either an engine with a propeller (thus spoiling the look of the aircraft) or ducted fan units.

 An electric ducted fan, or EDF, unit for an electric rc jetA ducted fan unit (shown right), is mounted inside the jet's fuselage.
 This at least means there is no propeller to ruin the look of the jet, but early (pre-electric power) glow plug powered ducted fans were very noisy, giving a very unrealistic high pitch whining sound.

-Nowadays electric powered fan units are commonplace and while the noise isn't particularly realistic, it is better than an IC fan unit.
+Nowadays, if you fly electric RC airplanes, electric powered fan units (EDFs) are commonplace.
+While the noise isn't perfectly realistic, it is significantly better than an IC fan unit.

 Pulse jets were/are another option but these more resemble rocket motors rather than jet engines.
 Pulse jet motors are long slender motors that, because of their size and shape, typically need to be fixed to the outside of the fuselage.